openvinotoolkit/openvino/samples/python/classification_sample_async/README.md

 [ INFO ] 627      0.0148493
 [ INFO ] 757      0.0120964
 [ INFO ]
-[ INFO ] This sample is an API example, for any performance measurements please use the dedicated benchmark_app tool
+[ INFO ] This sample is an API example.
+Use the dedicated benchmark_app tool for any performance measurements.
 ```

 ## See Also